openxla/xla/docs/errors/error_1001.md

 [pallas.tpu.with_memory_space_constraint](https://docs.jax.dev/en/latest/_autosummary/jax.experimental.pallas.tpu.with_memory_space_constraint.html).
 Be careful not to color too many inputs outputs to Vmem, as that might cause an overall Vmem OOM.
-* If kernel specific retuning is difficult or the issue affects many kernels, you can adjust the global Vmem limit using the flag [--xla_tpu_scoped_vmem_limit_kib](https://openxla.org/xla/flags_guidance).
+* **Adjust Vmem limit:** If kernel specific retuning is difficult or the issue affects many kernels, you can adjust the global Vmem limit using the flag [--xla_tpu_scoped_vmem_limit_kib](https://openxla.org/xla/flags_guidance).